American Ninja: Plot

 While they are performing chores on the base, Corporal Curtis Jackson goads Joe into a fight.
 Jackson proves no match for Joe's ninjitsu expertise, which greatly impresses him and their fellow soldiers.
 Shortly thereafter, Jackson discovers that Joe is an amnesiac; he remembers very little of his past, other than running with various street gangs and mastering several exotic martial arts.
 The grateful Patricia organizes a date for herself with Joe.
 Jackson and another soldier, Charley Madison, sneak Joe off the base.
-Joe and Patricia are caught during dinner by Sergeant Rinaldo.
+Joe and Patricia are caught during dinner by First Sergeant Rinaldo.
 Rinaldo is in the middle of a meeting with black marketer Victor Ortega, whose payroll the sergeant is on.
-To get Joe out of the way, Rinaldo leads him to an abandoned warehouse...ostensibly for dropping off supplies.
+To get Joe out of the way, Rinaldo leads him to an abandoned warehouse, ostensibly for dropping off supplies.
 There Joe is ambushed by ninjas but defeats all of them.
 Then Joe's truck is stolen, and he gives chase using a motorcycle.
 The truck driver runs Joe off the road; thinking Joe dead, he brings the truck to Ortega.

 Joe, however, hides under the truck.
-He is brought to the heart of Ortega's operation, which encompasses the Black Star ninja-training camp.
+He is brought to the heart of Ortega's operation, which encompasses the Black Star ninja training camp.
 Ortega is paying the Black Star Order for weapons stolen from the Army, which he then resells to the highest bidder.
 Joe is discovered but escapes with the aid of Ortega's servant Shinyuki.
-Returning to the base, Joe is promptly arrested by military police...under Rinaldo's false accusation that Joe himself is fencing the arms.
+Returning to the base, Joe is promptly arrested by military police under Rinaldo's false accusation that Joe himself is fencing the arms.
 Jackson realizes that Joe has been set up, but his protests are wasted on Rinaldo.
 The Black Star Master infiltrates the base that night and slaughters the on-duty MPs.
-He then tries to kill Joe, but is thwarted by the sudden arrival of MP reinforcements...none of whom see the Black Star Master fleeing the scene.
+He then tries to kill Joe, but is thwarted by the sudden arrival of MP reinforcements, none of whom see the Black Star Master fleeing the scene.
 One of the dead MPs is found with a throwing star lodged in his head, further implicating Joe.